Riverside Alcohol and Drug Use Statistics

 Alcohol and Drug Laws in Riverside

-Riverside County has four adult offender drug court programs, including one in Riverside.
-Drug Courts are structured, intensive outpatient treatment programs designed for felony, non-violent offenders with a substance use disorder.
+Drug Court/Recovery Opportunity Center: Riverside County has four adult offender drug court programs, including one in Riverside.
+Drug Courts are structured, intensive outpatient programs designed for felony, non-violent offenders with a substance use disorder.
 The collaborative approach includes teams from the Superior Court, Probation, District Attorney, Public Defender, and the Department of Mental Health.

-Whether you’re looking for a drug rehab or alcohol rehab in Riverside, or need more specialized treatment, we are here to help you sort through the options.
-Call our free and confidential helpline 24/7 at (800) 662-HELP (4357) to speak to a treatment support specialist.
+If you’re looking for accredited drug rehab centers in Riverside or need more specialized care, we are here to help you sort through the options.
+Call our free and confidential helpline 24/7 at 800-926-9037 (Who Answers?) to speak to a support specialist.

 - United States Department of Justice.
 (2021, June 9).
 Federal Indictment Charges 19 in Alleged Conspiracy to Traffic Pound Quantities of Methamphetamine from Mexico into Inland Empire.